New Mexico Rattler: Characteristics

 The New Mexico Rattler was primarily designed, manufactured, and constructed by Custom Coasters International.
-Before the manufacture's closure, there were around 25 people who worked on building the wooden roller coaster, both from the company and locally.
+Before the manufacturer's closure, there were around 25 people who worked on building the wooden roller coaster, both from the company and locally.
 Engineering plans for the roller coaster took a month to complete.
 The roller coaster spans the entirety of the amusement park.
-The roller coaster lies on 1 acre of land, and is located in southwest section of Cliff's Amusement Park.
+The roller coaster lies on 1 acre of land and is located in the southwest section of Cliff's Amusement Park.
 The park relocated several attractions as a result of New Mexico Rattler's construction.
 In addition, the roller coaster navigates over multiple rides and trees.
 The New Mexico Rattler was the first major roller coaster built in New Mexico.